About

 Shortlisted for an Academy Award (Oscar)

-Our founders are repped by Great North Artists in Toronto and Echo Lake Entertainment in Los Angeles.
+We are repped by Great North Artists in Toronto and Echo Lake Entertainment in Los Angeles.